Regulations Eleven Cities Bicycle Tour

 Recumbent bicycles with two wheels are still able to participate.

 Participants are expected to be in good health and fit at the start.
-Please prepare well and test your fitness on Saturday 25 May 2019 by cycling the Eleven Lakes Bicycle Tour.
+Please prepare well and test your fitness by cycling the Eleven Lakes Bicycle Tour.